Ohio’s Prehistoric Inhabitants

 As the giant mile high glaciers receded, a lake formed in the troughs that they eroded out of the ground.
 The land around it slowly drained into this lake, its southern bounds at what we now know as roughly State Route 113 (or formerly 59).
-Paleo man then came into this area and hunted the giant mammoth and mastodons roaming this land.
+About 12,000 years ago, Paleo man came into this area and hunted the giant mammoths and mastodons roaming this land.
 The lake however did not remain here.
 The glacier continued to recede, and as it melted back, new outlets allowed the southern boundary to slowly march northward, and at each major interval, a new, terminal beach ridge boundary formed, the final being the “north ridge” as we know it today.
 Meltwater collected in front of these melting glaciers, forming small lakes.
-As man continued to hunt and gather in this area over the years, he used the changing geography to his benefit.
-The ancient beach ridges were used as travel routes, as they were high having a good general visibility and well-drained with their sandy soil.
-On either side a swampy area contained rich hunting grounds.
-These Indian pathways were found by the early white settlers to be useful as well, and we see this today as this history has persisted into modern day – note our “ridge roads” of today occupy these ancient beach ridges.
-Eventually the present day outlet at the St. Lawrence River was opened, and the glacial lake, within the bounds of its Icelandic Trough was at about its present level we see today – Lake Erie, about 4,000 years ago.
+As prehistoric man continued to hunt and gather in this area over the years, the changing geography was used to his benefit.
+The ancient beach ridges were used as travel routes, as they are high, having a good general visibility and well-drained with their composition of sandy soil.
+On either side, a swampy area contained rich hunting grounds.
+These Indian pathways were found by the early white settlers to be useful as well, and we see this today as this history has persisted into modern day – our “ridge roads” of today occupy these ancient beach ridges.
+At about 4,000 years ago the present-day outlet at the St. Lawrence River was opened, and the glacial lake, within the bounds of its Icelandic Trough geologic feature, was at about its present level that we see today – Lake Erie’s current level.

 The Amherst, Ohio and surrounding Lorain County area have been home to all types of people for several thousand years.
-In this area’s “beginning,” people of the Paleo culture lived near here.
-About 10,000 to 12,000 years ago, the area from the immediate southern shore of Lake Erie to roughly the boundary of Ohio State Route 113, was all under water and at that time called Lake Whittlesey.
-This area was originally under about 2 miles thick of ice.
+Some of the earliest people to live here were of the Paleo culture.
+About 10,000 to 12,000 years ago, the area from today’s immediate southern shore of Lake Erie south to roughly the boundary of Ohio State Route 113, was all under water and known geologically as Lake Whittlesey.
+This area was originally under about two miles thick of ice, as mentioned above.
 Our “Ridge Roads” today are actually ancient beach ridges left behind by these ancient lakes.
 When the glaciers finally melted and receded, the land was allowed to drain through the St. Lawrence River, forming much of the landscape of this area as we know it today, allowing the Great Lakes to lower to their current level; and here we are today.
 This is why there is an overall absence of artifacts that suggest Paleo inhabitance, in this immediate area.
 There was however a cache of about thirteen paleo spear points plowed up in a field in South Amherst just south of Routes 113 and 58, on the East bank of Beaver Creek.
 Col. Vietzen, a local archaeologist, did secure an Archaic side-notched type of projectile point (circa 7,200 B.C.) and knife that were both found in Amherst, along the Beaver Creek.

 The Beaver Creek watershed is the largest watershed located entirely within Lorain County, having its mainstem flowing directly into the Lake Erie.
-At that time, the Beaver Creek flowed much more reliably and was more powerful and able to support more human life such as powering early saw and grist mills.
-This was because much of the rain water had the opportunity to soak into the ground when it rained; no impervious cover (concrete, asphalt) was present.
+At that time, the Beaver Creek flowed more reliably and was more powerful and able to support powering early saw and grist mills – these were however still known as “thundershower mills.”
+Much of the rain water had the opportunity to soak into the ground when it rained; no impervious cover (concrete, asphalt) was present.
 This “impervious cover” includes anything from blacktop and concrete to rooftops.
 These areas force water to runoff the land and do not allow it to soak in and percolate through the soils in an effort to act as recharging groundwater for the creeks and rivers.
 Furthermore, the Oberlin, Ohio area was still a large swamp, where water could slowly percolate through the ground, naturally and effectively recharging the Beaver Creek.

 Many fur bearing animals, such as the beaver for which the stream is named, were quite prominent in the area.
 The Amherst Historical Society is currently preserving a man’s top hat that was fashioned many years ago of beaver fur.

-The property contained within the New Indian Ridge Museum, Historic Shupe Homestead, and Wildlife Preserve in Amherst, was a prehistoric site, used by these peoples.
-Very few prehistoric artifacts have been recovered in this area, but the landscape itself simply speaks to being a quite hospitable piece of land for prehistoric inhabitants.
+The property contained within the 1811 Historic Shupe Homestead in Amherst, was a prehistoric site, used by these peoples.
+A small number prehistoric artifacts have been recovered in this area, but the landscape itself simply speaks to being a quite hospitable piece of land for prehistoric inhabitants.
 High cliffs along the Beaver Creek, creating protections through peninsulas and the like characterize this area, in the northern part of the watershed.
 This landscape allowed for these people to utilize the creek’s resources, while at the same time these places add the comfort of a secure, high spot to live and sleep.
 Col. Vietzen always said that if you think it’s beautiful, the Indians thought it was beautiful.

 Who were our prehistoric neighbors?
 Who lived in this area of Ohio a few thousand years ago?
 This section will attempt to answer these and other important questions.
 There are hundreds of local archaeological sites that provide an important glimpse into Ohio’s prehistoric history.
 These sites have provided a rich record of the people who lived in the Lake Erie Basin.
 A few will be explored here.

 It is important to become enlightened on Col. Vietzen.
-He was not only an archaeologist, but also an artist and an author, writing seventeen books.
+He was not only an archaeological scientist, but also an artist and an author, writing seventeen books.
 He was the last living individual who was associated with the founding of the Archaeological Society of Ohio (at the time of its founding, it was the Ohio Indian Relic Collector’s Society).
 Today, it is the largest archaeological society in the United States.
-Although not technically known as a founder of the Archaeological Society of Ohio, he was a charter member, served as president, secretary, treasurer, and editor of the society’s bulletin, in the first years of infancy of the society.
+The last living founder of the Archaeological Society of Ohio, he was a charter member, served as president, secretary, treasurer, and editor of the society’s bulletin in the first years of infancy of the society.
 He worked alongside the founders and was good friends with many of them.
 He gave his all to the society over the years.
 For many years, he and his wife Ruth hosted the Archaeological Society of Ohio’s picnic on Father’s Day at his Indian Ridge Museum.
 He kept the society together during hard times and published a fine bulletin throughout his tenure.
-As a result of his extensive resume with the society, I feel that it is only right to refer to him as a founder, in that sense.
-Ruth Bliss Vietzen, his wife, served as the first woman officer of the society.
+Ruth Bliss Vietzen, his wife, served as the first female officer of the society.

 Col. Vietzen later decided to put all of his efforts on the Indian Ridge Museum and Lorain County Historical Society (of which he also served an office).
 To build his Indian Ridge Museum collection, Col. Vietzen worked on numerous local, prehistoric, archaeological sites.
 At one time, he estimated that his museum preserved over one million artifacts.
 This estimation was later affirmed.
-He also stated that he had recovered, examined, and excavated several thousand burials.
 This publication will highlight and review a few of the important, local, prehistoric archaeological sites, located in primarily the Huron, Erie, and Lorain County areas.
 Disputed information will be brought forward for the reader to consider.
-All information brought to light has been reviewed and backed by either the late archaeologist Col. Raymond C. Vietzen and or your author, Col. Matthew W. Nahorn, Curator/Director New Indian Ridge Museum at Amherst, Ohio.
+All information brought to light has been reviewed and backed by either the late archaeological scientist, Col. Raymond C. Vietzen and or your author, Col. Matthew W. Nahorn.

 Chronology in Ohio